idobe977/whatsapp_bot/project/README.md

 - Automatic summary generation using Gemini AI
 - Empathetic and professional AI-powered reflections
 - Timeout handling for inactive sessions
+- File handling capabilities:
+  - Display PDF documents and images to users
+  - Request and process file uploads from users
+  - Support for file captions and follow-up questions
+  - Automatic file type validation
+  - Secure file storage in Airtable

 ## Prerequisites